 What is PCR?

-To use PCR to amplify DNA fragments, first heat the sample to denature the DNA or separate it into two single-stranded DNA.
-Next, an enzyme called "Taq polymerase" synthesizes-constructs-two new DNA strands, using the original strand as a template.
-This process leads to the duplication of the original DNA, and each new molecule contains an old and a new DNA strand.
-Then each of these chains can be used to create two new copies, and so on.
-The cycle of denaturation and synthesis of new DNA is repeated up to 30 or 40 times, resulting in more than 1 billion exact copies of the original DNA fragment.
+To start, heat the sample to denature the DNA or separate it into two single-stranded DNA.
+Next, the "Taq polymerase" enzyme synthesizes and constructs two new DNA strands.
+The original strand is the template.
+The process leads to the duplication of the original DNA.
+Each new molecule contains an old and a new DNA strand.
+Then each of these chains can create two new copies, and so on.
+We repeat the denaturation and synthesis cycle up to 30 or 40 times.
+It will produce more than 1 billion exact copies of the original DNA fragment.

-This reaction is usually carried out in a small reaction tube (0.2-0.5 mL volume) of a thermal cycler in a volume of 10-200 μL.
-The thermal cycler heats and cools the reaction tube to reach the temperature required for each reaction step (see below).
-Many modern thermal cyclers utilize the Peltier effect, which allows the block holding the PCR tube to be heated and cooled simply by reversing the current.
+This reaction takes place in a small reaction tube (0.2-0.5 ml volume) with a thermal cycler (volume of 10-200 μL).
+Thermal cycler heats and cools the reaction tube to reach the required temperature.
+Many modern thermal cyclers apply the Peltier effect.
+It allows the block holding the PCR tube to be heated and cooled by reversing the current.
 The thin-walled reaction tube allows good thermal conductivity to achieve rapid thermal equilibrium.
 Most thermal cyclers have a heated lid to prevent condensation on the top of the reaction tube.
-Old thermal cyclers without a heating cover require a coat of oil on the top of the reaction mixture or a wax ball in the tube.
+Old thermal cyclers without a heating cover need a coat of oil on the top of the reaction mixture or a wax ball in the tube.

 How does PCR work?

-The key components of a PCR reaction are Taq polymerase, primers, template DNA and nucleotides (DNA building blocks).
-These components are assembled in a tube together with the cofactors required by the enzyme and undergo repeated heating and cooling cycles to synthesize DNA.
+Taq polymerase, primers, template DNA, and nucleotides are critical components.
+We assemble them in a tube together with the cofactors required by the enzyme.
+Then repeat heating and cooling cycles to synthesize DNA.

 The basic steps are:

-1. Denaturation (96 °C): The reaction is heated strongly to separate or denature the DNA strands.
-This provides a single-stranded template for the next step.
+1. Denaturation (96 °C): The reaction is heated to separate or denature the DNA strands.
+It provides a single-stranded template for the next step.